Sustainability Matters to Dairy Farmers

 U.S. Dairy’s Net Zero Goals

 Dairy farmers are committed to a cleaner future for all.
 Contrary to popular belief, the dairy industry is only responsible for 2% of national greenhouse gas (GHG) emissions.
-But we aren’t stopping there – dairy’s goal is to be GHG neutral by 2050.
+But we aren’t stopping there – dairy’s goal is to achieve GHG neutrality by 2050.
 From decreasing emissions to improving water usage to utilizing manure, the U.S. dairy industry and its farmers are dedicated to conserving natural resources and becoming an environmental solution.

 To farmers, cows come first.
 Dairy cow care is one of the most important parts of production, and farmers are dedicated to dairy cow care throughout the year.
 Dairy farmers, regardless of their herd size, use best management practices as outlined in the National Dairy Farmers Assuring Responsible Management (FARM) Animal Care Program.
 From free-stall housing to hiring nutritionists to using mattresses for cow comfort, dairy farmers are committed to their cow’s comfort!